 Your house could be the quiet environment they need, especially if you are rarely at home.

 Another factor that may force mice in your home is predators.
-The presence of a predator near your house could be the reason why there is a mice infestation in your home.
+For example, a predator near your house could be why there is a mice infestation in your home.
 They are running scared!

 Mice are prey to various predators such as snakes, some birds, cats, and many more.
-The presence of such a predator near the mice shelter forces them to find a safer environment, which is your house.
-The mice can relocate and build a nest inside your house, especially if the predator is bigger and cannot find a way inside the house.
+Such a predator near the mice shelter forces them to find a safer environment, which is your house.
+The mice can relocate and build a nest inside your home, especially if the predator is bigger and cannot find a way inside the house.

 You can always introduce a cat to your home.
 Mice hate cats!